maciejsmolinski/orchy/README.md

-# Orchestrator
+# Orchy

-🤹‍♂️A super simple, opinionated web hooks manager.
+🤹‍♂️A simple, opinionated web hooks manager.
 Built with PureScript.

 ## Running the server